 The researchers visited Alexandre Deulofeu school in Figueres, Catalonia, where teenagers learnt through a mix of Catalan, Spanish and English about wind-farms, energy and AC DC.
-Stephen Hardy demonstrated his mini-turbines made from paper cups and plates.
+Anubhav Jain leapt on stage to declare electronics as magic, and Stephen Hardy demonstrated his mini-turbines made from paper cups and plates.
 One of the pupils successfully rotated them by waving a Japanese fan.
 The pupils now understand the difference between horizontal axis and vertical axis turbines (if you are curious, read his explanation below!).
 The researchers then visited the technical class who demonstrated their school projects and discussed technicalities.

 Stephen Hardy – horizontal axis v. vertical axis turbines:

 Have you ever wondered why the majority of wind turbines have a horizontal axis of rotation rather than a vertical one?
 Or have you ever thought it strange that the arc created by the blades is not parallel, but perpendicular to the direction of the wind?
 The school pupils conducted experiments comparing a horizontal axis ‘lift’ based turbine model to a vertical axis ‘drag’ turbine model.

 Modern turbines extract power from the wind using the principle of ‘lift’.
 Each blade is similar to an airplane’s wing.
 The shape of the blade is such that as air moves past the blade, it creates high- and low-pressure areas on either side.
 The resulting force moves the blade away from the high-pressure area and into the low-pressure one.
 On an airplane, the wings are fixed horizontally, so this force is always pointing upwards, lifting the plane off the ground.
 In a wind turbine the position of the blades change, creating a rotating force around the central hub.